Centrebus: Network contraction

 In November 2012, Centrebus closed its Harlow depot with most routes passing to Roadrunner Buses.
 The remaining routes moved to the Stevenage depot, allowing the business to consolidate its East Hertfordshire operations on a single site.

-In June 2017, Centrebus closed its Saxby depot, citing rising costs and declining patronage.
+In June 2017, Centrebus closed its Saxby depot, citing rising costs and declining patronage with all services passing to either Leicester or Grantham depots.

-In October 2019, Centrebus closed its Corby depot, citing rising costs and declining patronage.
+In October 2019, Centrebus closed its Corby depot, citing rising costs and declining patronage with services passing to other depots or operators.